adamhaile/room-of-requirement/README.md

 - extend the ruleset by passing in new rules and getting back a new, extended cache
 - request a dependency by referencing it as a property of the cache (cache.dependency)

-Rules are defined as an object matching dependency names to constructor functions: `{ foo: ({bar}) => new Foo(bar) }`.
+Rules are defined by an object that matches dependency names to constructor functions: `{ foo: () => new Foo() }`.

 Dependencies are evaluated lazily and cached for re-use.
-If new rules override previous ones, affected caches are invalidated.
+If new rules override previous ones, affected caches are invalidated in the extended cache.

 RoomOfRequirement uses ES6 Proxies, which are now supported on all major desktop browsers except IE11.
 Node requires version 6+.
 Mobile browsers don't yet.
+See [the kangax tables](http://kangax.github.io/compat-table/es6/#test-Proxy).

-Compiling the typescript source requires at least typescript 2.0.0 beta.
+RoomOfRequirement is written in typescript and requires at least typescript 2.0.0 beta to compile to .js.

 ## Usage
 ```javascript